rust-lang/rfcs/text/0000-rustdoc-json.md

 # Motivation
 [motivation]: #motivation

 The current HTML output of `rustdoc` is often lauded as a key selling point of Rust.
-Using this ubiquitous tool, you can easily find nearly anything you need to know about a crate.
-However, despite its versatility, the use of this specific output has its drawbacks:
+It's a ubiquitous tool, that you can use to easily find nearly anything you need to know about a crate.
+However, despite its versatility, its output format has some drawbacks:

 - Viewing this output requires a web browser, with (for some features of the output) a JavaScript interpreter.